paulsinclair51/briteTest/README.md

 - `category`: A labeled set of `LT_GROUP` and `LT_TEST` macro whose combined results are written by `LT_WRITE_RESULT` to the report with a specified category name.
-- `control file`: A previsously generated file that can be compared to newly generating file for differences (typically, if there are differences (other than expected differences like a timestamp change) this indicates a failure of the test.
+- `control file`: A previously generated file that can be compared to a newly generated file for differences (typically, if there are differences (other than expected differences like a timestamp change) this indicates a failure of the test.
 In some cases, the control file is out-of-date and needs to be replaced